OSSSP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 To prevent from known, container escapes vulnerabilities, which typically ends in escalating to root/administrator privileges, patching Docker Engine and Docker Machine is crucial.

-In addition containers (unlike in a virtual machines) share kernel with the host, therefore kernel exploit runned inside the container will directly hit host kernel.
-For example kernel privilege escalation exploit ([like Dirty COW](https://github.com/scumjr/dirtycow-vdso)) runned inside well insulated container will result in root access in a host.
+In addition containers (unlike in virtual machines) share a kernel with the host, therefore a kernel exploit run inside the container will directly hit the host kernel.
+For example a kernel privilege escalation exploit ([like Dirty COW](https://github.com/scumjr/dirtycow-vdso)) run inside a well insulated container will result in root access on the host.

 ## RULE \#1 - Do not expose the Docker daemon socket (even to the containers)